 For instance, Ctrl+- returns you to previous cursor location.
 This even works across different open files and can be nice to have for returning after Go To Definition (F12) or similar.
 Visual Studio saves your locations on a stack so it can be used multiple times.

 Another time-saver is the fact that usual copy-paste (Ctrl+X/C/V) works even without anything being marked.
 Just position your cursor on a line and hit Ctrl+X to erase the entire line, no marking needed.

 If you frequently type certain chunks of code, snippets may be useful.
 There are several pre-made ones available out of the box.
 For instance, if you need a property, just type prop followed by a unique identifiable part of the snippet shortcut name and hit Tab twice for completion to get a code skeleton with fields for changing type and names.
 It’s a templated snippet so you can advance to next field by pressing Tab and move to previous by Shift+Tab.

 You can view all available snippets in the Snippet Manager (Ctrl+K, Ctrl+B).
 Snippets are simple XML files and located in the Visual Studio program folder, so you can easily modify them or create your own.

 Use correct placeholders

 If you need a container or wrapper for a piece of code, I recommend using an <asp:PlaceHolder> instead of <asp:Panel>.
-The latter will insert an extra <div> in your markup which will likely lead to irritation and debugging if you’re not aware of it.
+The latter will insert an extra <div> in your markup which could lead to some debugging if you’re not aware of it.

 Once you hit a breakpoint, it’s common to step forward using F10/F11.
 But don’t forget the “run to cursor” feature, which may save some time.
 You may also set conditions on your breakpoints by right-clicking the red dot and select “Condition”.
 The “Hit Count” feature may also be useful while debugging loops.
 If you want to evaluate a statement, type it in the “Immediate window”.